ashuniant/Tensen/README.md

 # Introduction

 Tensen, created by developer Ashuni, is a central hub designed to provide users with an immersive and enjoyable experience.
 Focused on ensuring optimized performance, stability, improved aesthetics and universal functionalities, Tensen stands out as a robust and versatile solution.

-While it currently supports the game Blade Ball, development on Tensen is just beginning.
-Plans are underway to expand the hub by adding new scripts and supporting a wider variety of games.